patohed/chatBotIA/README.md

 # chatBotIA
 ChatBot Sale &amp; Assistant agent.

-Hello and welcome.
+<h1>Hello</h1>and welcome.
 This is my project with ChatBot library.
-This version includes some interactions with the IA.
+This version includes some interactions with the IA.<br>

 All suggestions are welcome!

 #pnpm start